MajestMed/Cyber-Security-Assignment-9/README.md

 # Summary of Data collected:
 After starting the command nmap -sV -P0 35.193.152.53 the MHN login showed over 1000 attacks from nmap from tools such as pcap, epmapper, smbd, mysqld.

-# unresolved questions raised by data collected
+# Unresolved questions raised by data collected
 I wish I could take a peak at the json file so I can find more information on data collected.
 But from the attacks I see, I would like to know what these attacks achieved and what information they were able to find.